marnold22/picoGYM/Information/README.md

 ## STATUS: Complete

 Category: forensics

 Description: Files can always be changed in a secret way.
 Can you find the flag? cat.jpg

+Hint-1: Look at the details of the file
+Hint-2: Make sure to submit the flag as picoCTF{XXXXX}

 > wget "https://mercury.picoctf.net/static/d1375e383810d8d957c04eef9e345732/cat.jpg"
 > strings cat.jpg > cat-strings.txt